 “There is no doubt in [the VA’s] mind that opioid-agonist therapy — methadone or buprenorphone — is first-line treatment for opioid use disorders because it reduces bad outcomes, including death from overdose.”

 Additional studies have shown that combination medications containing buprenorphine and naloxone are effective in treating opioid addiction.
 The presence of naloxone does not reduce the effectiveness of buprenorphine.
-Naloxone prevents abuse and diversion, but it doesn’t increase the effectiveness of treatment.
+Naloxone prevents abuse and diversion, but it doesn’t increase the effectiveness of substance abuse treatment.

 We can help.